oddeyeco/oe-agent2/README.md

 PuyPuy is completely stateless, so if you want to scale Backend, you can use any load balancing mechanism including DNS Round Robin.

-For all types of REST Backens (OpenTSDB, KairosDB, InfluxDB) config fiellds user/pass are mandatory even if you do not user authentication at backend.
+For all types of REST Backens (OpenTSDB, KairosDB, InfluxDB) config fields user/pass are mandatory even if you do not user authentication at backend.
 So **Do not delete authentication parameters**,  just write something meaningless and use it as placeholder.

 ###Configure modules